mbanting/metalsmith-prismic/README.md

     pageSize: 50
 ---
 ```
+The optional `pageSize` parameter specifies the maximum number of results to retrieve for the query.
+The default is based on Prismic's own default of 20 items.
+Prismic also caps the maximum results for each query at 100.
+Any pageSize set above this number will be ignored by Prismic.

+To get around this limitation and retrieve all results, use the optional `allPages` parameter and set it to true.
+Doing so will force the plugin to override the `pageSize` and get all results by repeatedly executing the query against Prismic.

 By default the query runs against the _everything_ Prismic form.
 To run against a different form (eg. a collection), provide the form name (eg. collection name)
 ```yaml
 ---